Banging Toolbox

 1. Check the durability.

 An air compressor should be durable enough to handle the most heavy-duty tasks without breaking down or leaking.
-They should also be resistant to overheating even when running for long periods.
+They must be resistant to overheating even when running for long periods.

 2. Research the brand.